• Skip to primary navigation

 So, this is the simplest and cheapest solution if your speaker or sound system supports it.

-Please note, Chromecast Audio, although cheap, has a decent DAC.
-The DAC in Chromecast is an AKM AK4430 192kHz 24-bit stereo DAC according to iFixit’s teardown.
-The sound quality should be comparable to most AV receivers with a price tag about $200-$500.
+Please note Chromecast Audio, although cheap, has a decent DAC.
+The DAC in Chromecast is an AKM AK4430 192kHz 24-bit stereo DAC, according to iFixit’s teardown.
+The sound quality should be comparable to most AV receivers with a price tag of about $200-$500.

-3.5-mm stereo cable can only carry unbalanced audio signal for stereo audio, and therefore it is susceptible to electromagnetic interference.
+The 3.5-mm stereo cable can only carry an unbalanced audio signal for stereo audio, and therefore, it is susceptible to electromagnetic interference.
 This is the reason why the cable should be as short as possible.

-Technically, 3.5-mm stereo cable uses the TRS (tip-ring-sleeve) connector.
+Technically, the 3.5-mm stereo cable uses the TRS (tip-ring-sleeve) connector.

 3.5-mm-stereo-to-RCA cable